Barbados to build slavery museum after cutting ties with British monarchy

 The facility, designed by British architect Sir David Adjaye, will include a research institute dedicated to telling the story of slavery and its global impact.

-It is expected to be situated at Newton Slave Burial Ground in Christchurch, just outside of the Bridgetown capital, which is the largest and earliest slave burial ground discovered in Barbados.
+It is expected to be situated at Newton Slave Burial Ground in Christ Church, just outside of the capital Bridgetown, which is the largest and earliest slave burial ground discovered in Barbados.
 Sir David will also design a memorial commemorating these victims.

-Earlier this week, Prince Charles acknowledged the “atrocity of slavery” in speech given at the inauguration of Barbados’ new present Dame Sandra Mason, who replaced the Queen as head of state.
+Earlier this week, Prince Charles acknowledged the “atrocity of slavery” in speech given at the inauguration of Barbados’ new president Dame Sandra Mason, who replaced the Queen as head of state.

 Announcing the plans for the museum, prime minister Mia Mottley said: “This week Barbados set out on a new part of the journey.
 The most important gift we can give of our people and our children at this time is that sense of confidence and understanding of who we are.”